ASNA/MobileRPG-Sass/README.md

 2. Click on the "Download ZIP" button.
 3. Save the file in a temporary folder on your PC.
 4. Extract the files in the downloaded zip file.
-5. Copy all the files into your Monarch/Mobile RPG ~Themes\Current\Styles folder.
+5. Copy all the files into your Mobile RPG ~Themes\Current\Styles folder.
 6. To facilitate working with Sass, install the Microsoft "Web Essentials" package for Visual Studio 2013 from here: https://visualstudiogallery.msdn.microsoft.com/56633663-6799-41d7-9df7-0f2a504ca361